elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

         - `harbor.example.com`
         - `opensearch.example.com`

+    ???+ "If both service and workload clusters are in the same subnet"

+        If both the service and workload clusters are in the same subnet, it would be greate to configure the following domain names to the private IP addresses of the respective services.
+(Replace `example.com` with your domain name.)

+        - `*.thanos.ops.example.com`
+        - `*.opensearch.ops.example.com`

 1. Create S3 credentials and add them to `.state/s3cfg.ini`.

-1. Set up Load balancer
+1. Set up load balancer

-    You need to set-up two load balancers, one for the workload cluster and one for the service cluster.
+    You need to set up two load balancers, one for the workload cluster and one for the service cluster.

 1. Make sure you have [all necessary tools](https://elastisys.io/compliantkubernetes/operator-manual/getting-started/).